imadhavsharma/Canteen-Preorder/README.md

 # Canteen-Preorder
-This is my canteen preorder project which i created as the DBMS PROJECT
+This is my canteen preorder project which i created as the DBMS Project